Iran minister urges wary French banks to return to Tehran

 "Big banks got really smacked down, so they won't come back without seeing how things go for while," Cyrus Mobasher, an Iran-based consultant, told Reuters.

-Businessmen hope French export-credit insurer Coface (COFA.PA) could also help get things moving.
+Businessmen hope French export-credit insurer Coface could also help get things moving.

 Coface signed a deal with Iran on Thursday, the French president's office said.
 Nematzadeh said it was a major step, but no details were immediately available.